Spanish aid request from euro zone seen in November

 Public opinion in Germany, as well as in Finland and the Netherlands has grown increasingly opposed to bailouts of euro zone governments.
 A sovereign bailout for Madrid would need to get parliamentary approval in Germany and Finland.

-He also said German chancellor Angela Merkel and her finance minister Wolfgang Schaeuble believed they had only “one more shot” with their parliament to shore up the euro zone.
+He also said German chancellor Angela Merkel and her finance minister Wolfgang Schauble believed they had only “one more shot” with their parliament to shore up the euro zone.

 Spain has enough money to survive a redemption peak towards the end of October when it would need to pay back 29.5 billion euros ($38.25 billion) worth of debt.